Empty Property Mitigation Service

 What happens when my property becomes empty after it was occupied?

-In this case the unoccupied rate is still applied but if the prior occupation was more than six weeks you can apply for a short exemption from rates.
+In this case the unoccupied rate is applied but if the prior occupation was more than 13 weeks you can apply for a short exemption from rates.
 This is three months for non industrial properties such as shops and offices and six months for industrial properties like warehouses and factories.
 When the exemption period is over full rates become payable.
-There have been many schemes launched over recent years to avoid unoccupied rates by placing fake tenants in the property for six weeks and then claiming the exemption and repeating after the exemption period is over again but these have had serious challenges in the high courts.
-We will not take part in any such schemes as it exposes our clients to potential court action.
-If your property becomes empty call us to discuss your options and we will give you the best advice.
+There have been many schemes launched over recent years to avoid unoccupied rates by placing fake tenants in the property for the qualifying period and then claiming the exemption and repeating after the exemption period is over again but these have had serious challenges in the high courts.
+This is known as an intermittent occupation rates mitigation.
+Many other schemes have been tried over the years such as using charities as tenants, putting bluetooth transmitters on site, installing property guardians on site and even snail farms!
+Most have these have faced challenges in the courts and will continue to do so so using one of these will carry some risk.

 Are there any cases where a longer exemption can be applied for?